 The reason you don’t have enough time is that you never made time.
 Plan ahead the where and the when.

 To plan your time effectively start by prioritizing what needs to happen this week.
-Then use the blocking strategy below to plan time accordingly
+Then use the blocking strategy below to schedule time accordingly.

 Busy but not productive